jhennies/CebraEM/README.md

 [CebraANN readme](cebra-ann/README.md)

 Contains:
- - Specific installation of cebra-em-core for the cebra-ann package
+ - Specific installation for the cebra-ann package in case CebraANN needs to be run on a separate machine
  - Usage of CebraANN

 ## CebraNET